Guide

 If you don't want notifications during a window (say, 22:00 to 07:00), enable Quiet hours in Settings.
 Reminders that would land inside that window are suppressed.

-The filter panel (filter icon in the header) lets you narrow the visible list by date range, status, priority, category, tags, recurrence, and meaningful flag.
-Filters are applied per tab.
+The filter chip (also in the header) opens a draft filter panel.
+Narrow the visible list by date range, status, priority, category, tags, recurrence, and meaningful flag.
+Filters apply per tab.
+The panel is two-layer at most (no nested sheets), and the chips are draft until you tap Apply — closing the panel discards anything you didn't commit.

 Saved views